 - 1. Remove the blade and check the blade wheels.
 Remove any sawdust buildup from the surface of the wheels. - 2.
 Install a clean blade and apply the appropriate tension (See Section 3.4). - 3.
 Check the ceramic blade guide inserts and drive side deflector plate are properly adjusted (See Section 5.2). - 4.
 Adjust the idle-side cant control to track the blade (See Section 3.5). - 5.
 Close the blade housing covers and make sure all persons are clear of the saw head. - 6.
-Turn the key switch to #3 position. - 7.
-Engage the blade switch. - 8.
+Turn the key switch to #2 position. - 7.
 Manually spin one of the blade wheels until the blade positions itself on the blade wheels.